k41zen/SecurityCenter/README.md

 Whilst that works its way through the "system", this script displays scans which have a "running" state within SecurityCenter.

 ### Configuration
-As with the script below there are some values which need to be configured in the script in the following code section:
+As with *sc-scan-webhook.py* there are some values which need to be configured in the script in the following code section:

 ``` python
 def main():